 Customize an instance

-Technically, this pattern ultimately resolves to:
+Technically, this pattern resolves to:

 • style that lives in the element's style attribute